afunnydev/tinysociety/content/articles/2018-09-27-13-reasons-why-you-should-be-living-in-a-shed.md

 Houses are bigger, cars are faster, and tiny sheds provide much-needed relief from it all.
 It’s apparent that amidst so much growth, society is swinging back toward nature and that real, salt-of-the-earth stuff.
 For instance, living in a converted van isn’t a sign of creepy--but rather a symbol of adventure!

 Living in my tiny shed allowed me to see life from a new viewpoint.
-It helped me to reevaluate my priorities--for instance, the things I need and don’t need to make me happy.
+It helped me to reevaluate my priorities--for instance, what I need and don’t need to make me happy.

 ![](/img/15895199_10154746120451421_3335977322126780849_n.jpg)